 Remember sitting in front of a Lego pieces piled willy-nilly on the floor?
 Now imagine putting them together to create functional robots you can program to do your bidding, after you finish building them.

 Lego Mindstorms EV3 gives you the ability to piece together truly awesome robots like the fierce cobra bot R3PTAR and the scorpion like SPIK3R.
 You can control your creations with a remote or from your smart device via Bluetooth, and do things like have the cobra bot strike out by moving your device the same way.
 There's also an app with animations to help you with the build process for the five EV3 robots in the set.

 Programming the finished creation is as simple as dragging and dropping instruction modules into a visual workspace and hitting play at the end.
 The bots also come with pre-written programs that showcase their more advanced capabilities, such as shooting red balls at infrared targets or navigating around obstacles.

 With 594 bricks and a variety of sensors, motors and components, the EV3 offers a robotic programming playground that's extremely addictive.
-Price: $349.99.
+Buy now on Amazon at $349.99.

 6. Sparkup Magical Book Reader

 If you enjoy reading stories out loud to kids, but find the fact that you might not always be available (or inclined) slightly troublesome, here's a high-tech alternative instead.
 Just clip the Sparkup Reader to a book and read the story out once into its microphone.

 The device captures the audio for each page which kids can playback later.
 They'll just need to attach the reader to the book, and turn to the page they want read, to hear the recording.
 If you balk at the thought of yet another rendition of The Boy Who Cried Wolf, the Sparkup Reader will take care of it for you.
 It's available for $59.99.